dwave-examples/feature-selection-cqm/README.md

 # Feature Selection for CQM

-This demo showcases feature selection using the constrained quadratic model (CQM) solver.
+This demo showcases feature selection using the constrained quadratic model (CQM) solver via D-Wave's scikit-learn plug-in.
 The demo can be used with two different data sets:

 - `titanic`: This is a well-known data set based on passenger survival from the Titanic.
 It includes 14 features and illustrates how feature redundancy